-Beloved stage and screen actress Olympia Dukakis turns 88 today, and what a better way to celebrate her life than to share some of our favorite on-screen moments and facts about the incomparable and outspoken actor.
+Beloved stage and screen actress Olympia Dukakis celebrates her birthday today, and what a better way to celebrate her life than to share some of our favorite on-screen moments and facts about the incomparable and outspoken actor.

 The Lowell, Massachusetts native’s best-selling autobiography “Ask Me Again Tomorrow” revealed a lot about her, but here’s more you might not know.